mitkonikov/SchoolNet/readme.md

 [Our repository](https://github.com/mitkonikov/SchoolNetUtilities) for Behind-the-scenes scripts and utilities is on GitHub too.

+## Hall of Fame

+Here are people that contributed to the building of this project.
+We can't thank them enough!

+* Кирил Ѓоргиев - Processing of questions for the ZNAM platform

 ### Todos

 - Implement Material Design everywhere
-- Switch the Dashboard to React.js
+- Switch the SchoolNet Dashboard to React.js
-- Work on responsivness
 - Email server
   - Verification on sign-in
   - Forgot the password